Hypersomatotropism in cats: causes, symptoms and treatment options

 2. radiotherapy

-Radiation therapy is currently the most commonly used treatment method for cats with hypersomatotropism.
+The radiotherapy This is currently the most commonly used treatment method for cats with hypersomatotropism.
 It aims to shrink or destroy the pituitary adenoma, thereby reducing the production of somatotropin.
-This treatment may be an alternative to surgical removal, especially when surgery is not possible.
+This treatment can be an alternative to surgical removal, especially when surgery is not possible.

-Drug treatment for hypersomatotropism in cats currently has limited effectiveness.
-In human medicine, somatostatin analogues such as octreotide are used to inhibit the production of somatotropin.
-However, this therapy has only limited success in cats.
+Drug treatment for hypersomatotropism in cats is currently only partially effective.
+In human medicine, Somatostatin analogues Drugs like octreotide are used to inhibit the production of somatotropin.
+However, this therapy shows only limited success in cats.

 Somatostatin analogues: